Independently reviewed Updated 2026-04-30 Commissions don't affect rankings

 2. Create Your Account

-Sign up with your email and a strong password.
-Use a password manager to generate something you can't guess.
+Sign up with an email and strong password.
+Use a password manager to generate something you won't reuse elsewhere.
 This takes two minutes.

 4. Add Your Credit Card